The DLCL has moved to a new website: dlcl.stanford.edu.

 In recent work, she expands the traditional field of Renaissance poetics by exploring new areas of inquiry: multi-authored collections as polemical proto-media (The Anatomical Blazons); the intersection between the emerging field of obstetrics, its book market, and the pre-history of obscenity and pornography ("Archeology of a Close-up"); the instability of gender in male and female lyrics ("The Anatomy of Gender"); or the economy of poetic production ("Self-Sustainable Economies," RQ.
 2010).

-Prof. Alduy is the Director of the Center of Medieval and Early Modern Studies (CMEMS).
+Prof. Alduy was the Director of the Center of Medieval and Early Modern Studies (CMEMS) from 2010 to 2013.

 2003: Docteur ès Lettres (Ph.
 D.), University of Reims, France - cum laude